SFU-HiAccel/uBench/README.md

 * **Off-chip Memory Bandwidth**

     This microbenchmark measures the off-chip memory access bandwidth under different combinations of four parameters, including 1) the number of concurrent memory access ports, 2) the data port width, 3) the maximum burst access length for each port, and 4) the size of consecutive data accesses.
 For read/write and DDR/HBM, we provide an example microbenchmark with 1) two concurrent memeory ports, 2) each port has a width of 512-bit, 3) the burst access length for the AXI port is the Vivado HLS default 16, and 4) the size of consecutive data accesses vary from 1KB to 1MB.
-[Here](https://github.com/SFU-HiAccel/uBench/tree/main/ubench/off-chip_bandwidth) is a detailed guide on the code changes required to vary these parameters.
+* ***[Here](https://github.com/SFU-HiAccel/uBench/tree/main/ubench/off-chip_bandwidth) is a detailed guide on the code changes required to manually vary these parameters.
+* ***[Here](https://github.com/SFU-HiAccel/uBench/tree/main/ubench/off-chip_bandwidth) is a detailed guide on how to automate the generation of the microbenchmarks based on user's configuration of these parameter.

 * **Streaming Bandwidth**